bchen528/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 //4. a function that creates a new dog

-//5. function that frees dogs
+//5. a function that frees dogs